oddle-developer/oddle-android-challenge/README.md

 ## Submission Steps
-1. Create a private repository on your Github account
+1. Create a private repository on your Github account with the following name: oddle-android-challenge

 2. Add [oddle-developer](https://github.com/oddle-developer) as a collaborator for your repository